“VIDYA has given me a lot of encouragement. If I had not come to VIDYA, I would not have had the confidence to speak in front of others.”

 We also inculcate Sports in the program to enable children to learn the value of team work.
 VIDYA seeks to build socially responsible citizens through these holistic programs.
 In the future, VIDYA is seeking to develop its scholarship program for Beyond School alumni to fund the education of those who are eager to pursue further studies.

-Bhavishya-yaan is run in partnership with the Rotary Club of Bombay and operates in 8 municipal schools around Mumbai for around 120 select students in each school from classes 6-9.
+Bhavishya-yaan is run in partnership with the Rotary Club of Bombay and operates in 10 municipal schools around Mumbai for classes 5-10.

 Bhavisha-yaan focuses on spoken English, computer skills and life skills with a view to enhance educational and employment opportunities for students who come from regional language schools.
 The curriculum is devised using creative methods and teaching aids to ensure understanding and not rote learning.
 Tests have highlighted a 40% improvement in written English and vocabulary proficiency in comparison to those students who did not enrol in the program at the school examination level.
 Excursions and other extra-curricular activities are arranged on a daily basis to ensure a simulating environment that encourages interest in learning and knowledge.